Blog Archive

 Labor Shortage: Navigating the Challenges in the Construction Industry

-By Matt DiBara, The Contractor Consultants The construction sector continues to struggle with a shortage of skilled labor, a challenge that seems to be deepening with time.
+The construction sector continues to struggle with a shortage of skilled labor, a challenge that seems to be deepening with time.
 Businesses find it increasingly difficult to retain workers, prompting them to explore alternative methods to fulfill project requirements.
-Estimates suggest an additional 501,000 laborers will be required this …

 More